How do you know when it’s time to sell a winning stock?

 This is not a common sell discipline; but it’s a discipline (important) and it’s simple and easy to follow.
 And it works for Neil MacNeale, the editor of 2 for 1 Stock Split Newsletter.
 MacNeale’s investing strategy is based on research (the Ikenberry/Rankine study) showing that stocks enjoy two to three years of outperformance after undergoing a two-for-one split.
 So, with some flexibility built in for profit-taking, he holds each of his picks for two and a half years—30 months—and then sells it.

 The most important part of this sell discipline, though, is that it is based on and works well with MacNeale’s investing system.
 It’s most useful for investing systems with a time-related component: like buying undervalued cyclical stocks, for example.
-Do you use a sell system with a time component?
-Let me know by replying to this email.

 2. Sell When the Negatives Outweigh the Positives